girish-gowda/Competative-Coding-Practice/README.md

 Output

 Print the minimum number of steps that elephant needs to make to get from point 0 to point x.

+***18. Queue at the School***

+Input

+The first line contains two integers n and t (1 ≤ n, t ≤ 50), which represent the number of children in the queue and the time after which the queue will transform into the arrangement you need to find.

+Output

+Print string a, which describes the arrangement after t seconds.
+If the i-th position has a boy after the needed time, then the i-th character a must equal "B", otherwise it must equal "G".